paruff/garden/content/01 Projects/POD biz process/POD steps.md

 [quote] = Yarn therapy: It's cheaper than a shrink and more colorful.
 Context: I am starting an  [platform] print on demand store.
 Role: Your role is that of an expert Search engine optimization with twenty years of experience .
 You have extensive experience identifying search engine optimised content for [platform]. action:create an [platform] title , description and keywords for "[quote]" [product] to maximize purchases on [platform].

 Context: I am starting an  [platform] print on demand store.
 Role: Your role is that of an expert Search engine optimization with twenty years of experience .
-You have extensive experience identifying search engine optimised content for customers at all levels. action:create an [platform]  keywords for "[quote]" [product] to maximize purchases on [platform].
+You have extensive experience identifying search engine optimised content for customers at all levels. action:create an [platform]  13 long tail keywords 20 character in length max. for "[quote]" [product] to maximize purchases on [platform].

+Cross check in erank.com
 ### Design creation